 Next time you go shopping, help keep your family healthy by choosing whole grains over refined grains.
-Whole grains (such as buckwheat, brown rice, hominy and oatmeal) are more nutritious than refined grains because they contain the fiber-rich outer bran layer, the nutrient-packed germ and the starchy endosperm.
-Refined grains (such as white bread, white pasta and white rice) contain mostly the endosperm.
+Whole grains (such as buckwheat, brown rice and oatmeal) are nutritious because they contain the fiber-rich outer bran layer, the nutrient-packed germ and the starchy endosperm.
+Refined grains (such as white bread, white pasta and white rice) contain mostly only the endosperm.

 In the past, whole grains were thought to provide mostly fiber to promote digestive and heart health, but newer research has revealed that they provide additional vitamins and minerals, plus high levels of antioxidants and other healthy plant-based nutrients.
 No matter which whole grain you prefer, make sure the ingredient list includes whole grains or that the label reads "100-percent whole grain."

 Barley is a fiber powerhouse.
 Hulled barley has more fiber-rich bran than pearled barley, but both contain beta-glucan soluble fiber that slows the absorption of glucose, and helps to keep blood sugar levels stable, thus providing sustained energy throughout the day.
 Barley also contains selenium, a powerful antioxidant.
 Barley is great added to soups or used to make a pilaf.
 It can even be made into a hot breakfast cereal.
-Hulled barley will take more time to cook than pearled barley, about 50 to 60 minutes.
+Hulled barley will take more time to cook than pearled barley (which is not a whole grain), about 50 to 60 minutes.

-Gluten-free teff, like amaranth and quinoa, is a grain that is a good source of protein.
+Gluten-free teff is a grain that is a good source of protein.
 Teff is especially rich in thiamin (a B vitamin), and also is a good source of fiber, iron and magnesium.
 Teff grains are tiny and have a mild nutty flavor.
 It's an indispensable grain in Ethiopia where it's used to make the traditional flat bread, injera, and now it's grown in several areas of the United States.
 Cook the grain into a creamy hot cereal or a tasty polenta.
 You also can mix teff with veggies for a side dish.